jhudsl/AnVIL_Book_Getting_Started/docs/no_toc/02-pis.md

 - If you are using multiple Google Billing Accounts (i.e. have multiple funding sources) you will need to set up a BigQuery project for each of them.

-Once you have set up data exporting, you will be able to analyze your cost data at your convenience.
+Now that you have set up data export, your billing data will be available for you to analyze at your convenience.
 To learn more about how to analyze your cost data, see:

 - The [vignette](http://www.bioconductor.org/packages/release/bioc/vignettes/AnVILBilling/inst/doc/billing.html) for the [`AnVILBilling`](http://www.bioconductor.org/packages/release/bioc/html/AnVILBilling.html)
 - [Google's documentation](https://cloud.google.com/billing/docs/how-to/visualize-data) on visualizing spending with Google Data Studio